Ernest-Yoyowah/ModernWebDevMastery/deep-dives/ts/why-typeScript-and-the-migration-trend.md

 ## Overview

 TypeScript (TS) extends JavaScript by adding static typing, offering a safer and more maintainable approach to development.
-Its integration into modern web stacks has become a major trend.
+Its integration into modern web stacks has become a major trend web and software engineering in general.

 ## Key Reasons to Use TS